mjknj18/Kickstarter-Crowdfunding-Analysis/README.md

 ### Output

-The associated plots will automatically adjust based on selections made in the drop-down menus.
+The pivot tables and associated plots will automatically adjust based on selections made in the drop-down menus.

 ## Analysis & Observation Word Document